-It is also recognized that circumstances may arise in which deputies reasonably believe that it would be impractical or ineffective to use any of the tools, weapons, or methods provided by this [departmentoffice].
+It is also recognized that circumstances may arise in which deputies reasonably believe that it would be impractical or ineffective to use any of the tools, weapons, or methods provided by this office.
 Deputies may find it more effective or reasonable to improvise their response to rapidly unfolding conditions that they are confronting.
 In such circumstances, the use of any improvised device or method must nonetheless be reasonable and utilized only to the degree that reasonably appears necessary to accomplish a legitimate law enforcement purpose.

-While the ultimate objective of every law enforcement encounter is to avoid or minimize injury, nothing in this policy requires a deputy to retreat or be exposed to possible physical injury before applying reasonable force.
+While the ultimate objective of every law enforcement encounter is to avoid or minimize injury, nothing in this policy requires a deputy to be exposed to possible physical injury before applying reasonable force.

-300.3.1 FACTORS USED TO DETERMINE THE REASONABLENESS OF FORCE
+300.3.1 REASONABLENESS OF FORCE